 A sociological perspective would then define racism as “a host of practices, beliefs, social relations and phenomena that work to reproduce a racial hierarchy and social structure that yields superiority and privilege for [white people], and discrimination and oppression for [people of color].”
 This definition of racism takes into account the way in which our construction of race, as we discussed earlier, grants certain power and privilege to people labeled white while doing the exact opposite to people of color.

 Understanding race to operate the way that it does, we can see racism manifest itself in the underrepresentation of people of color in mainstream media, except as stereotypes and caricatures.
 And when we do show up, it’s considered a threat to white people.
 The overrepresentation of people of color in police interactions and prison populations due to racially motivated stops and biased laws.
 And the biased reporting on people of color in news media, particularly Black people who are often made to be more threatening and violent than white people.
-And sometimes, it can be more insidious, such as
+And sometimes, it can be more insidious.

 Furthermore, through a system of racism, the classification of white, while not a get out of jail free card – except for when it is – by its very nature comes with a system of privileges or social conditions that make navigating the world in a shroud of whiteness, for lack of a better term, easier.
 This is not to say that white people do not struggle as individuals.
 Whiteness doesn’t negate gender, class, ability, and so on.
 But whiteness does often mean that white people are often given the benefit of the doubt, presumed to be innocent, in situations where people of color are often considered to be automatically in the wrong.